brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/developer_guide.md

 Y_Green_Filtered.append(yGreen0)
 ~~~~~

-Considering the switch structure, matches are filtered since only one match per LED position is required, so this part of code shows where the difference is calculated and compares this difference between adjacent pixels with the value of the width and length of each template.
+Taking into account the structure of the algorithm, it is already able to filter the matches (the reason why filtering is required is that there should only be one pixel per LED position.
+This part of the code shows where the difference is calculated and compares this difference between pixels. adjacent with the value of the width and length of each template.

 ~~~~~~
 ##########   GREEN COORDENATES FILTERS ONE FOR LOCATION		##########